-The outlook for regional energy prices was only slightly higher in Tranche 2 as compared to Tranche 1.
+The outlook for regional energy prices was slightly higher in Tranche 2 as compared to Tranche 1.
 The market for energy in PJM is currently stable, and futures prices reflect seasonal patterns and growth rates that are to be expected.

 Exhibit 1 displays round the clock (RTC) prices for the last three auction dates.
 It highlights the difference in energy price expectations between the tranches.
 Clearly, forward prices for wholesale energy in PJM have decreased year over year.
-This is consistent with the bid prices being lower than last year's prices.
+This helps to offset the large increase in capacity prices that have exerted upward pressure on bid prices.
 The source for all energy prices is CME Group NYMEX Futures.